-(Partner, if applicable)), specifically request and accept frozen semen from Cryobio donor CB 955-B. I understand that this Additional Agreement is an additional part of the Sperm Use Agreement specific to donor CB 955-B. CB 955-B had expanded carrier screening to determine their carrier status for 502 recessive genetic conditions.
+(Partner, if applicable)), specifically request and accept frozen semen from Cryobio donor CB 566.
+I understand that this Additional Agreement is an additional part of the Sperm Use Agreement specific to donor CB 566.
+CB 566 had expanded genetic carrier screening to determine their carrier status for 502 recessive genetic conditions.
 Please note that Cryobio thoroughly evaluates each donor's results and assesses potential risks of any identified results before allowing donors to remain in our donor program.

-I have reviewed genetic test results on this sperm donor, and I understand that donor CB 955-B has been found to be a carrier of the following recessive genetic condition:
+I have received genetic test results on this sperm donor, and I understand that donor CB 566 has been found to be a carrier of the following recessive genetic conditions: